JeffHing/angular-cabinet/README.md

     allowMutlipleOpen
     </dt>
     <dd>
     True to allow multiple drawers to be open at the same time.
-Otherwise allow only one drawer to be open at a time.
     </dd>

     <dt>